keithbsmiley-other/emilysite/_posts/2021-4-29-efficient-breathing-breath-retention.md

 It has also been proven that “those with the worst anxieties consistently suffer from the worst breathing habits.
 People with anorexia or panic or obsessive-compulsive disorders consistently have low carbon dioxide levels and a much greater fear of holding their breath.
 To avoid another attack, they breathe far too much and eventually become hyper sensitized to carbon dioxide and panic if they sense a rise in this gas.
 They are anxious because they’re over breathing, over breathing because they’re anxious.”[^65]

 You can reverse this by literally breathing less.
-In a recent study conducted by professor of Psychology Alicia Meuret, subjects were able to prevent panic attacks by “breathing slower and consciously increasing their CO2.”[^66]
+In a recent study conducted by professor of Psychology, Alicia Meuret, subjects were able to prevent panic attacks by “breathing slower and consciously increasing their CO2.”[^66]

 Stephanie Pappas, author of *To Stave Off Panic, Don’t Take a Deep Breath*, writes, “The treatment works by normalizing the baseline levels of carbon dioxide in the blood…making people less prone to hyperventilation and giving them the tools they need to reverse an attack.”[^67]